phaethonp/phaethonp/readme.md

 ### SOLUTION
+WE-AI constructs a comprehensive knowledge base for each project, acting as a reliable source for retrieving content that is accessible to all involved parties<br>
-An integrated solution that proactively identifies and surfaces relevant content from the project's data pool and provides recommendations to all parties involved. <br>
+It is an integrated solution that proactively identifies and surfaces relevant content from the project's data pool and provides recommendations to all parties involved. <br>
 The solution will enable us to connect the myriad parties involved in the property development markets via streamlined information sharing, and assembly fragmented procedures into a factory-like assembly line.

 <p align="center">